-- You may also want to consider directional lighting, such as uplighting to create a silhouette or shadows, or downlighting to create the effect of moonlight from above.
+- You may also want to consider directional lighting, such as tree uplighting to create a silhouette or shadows, or downlighting to create the effect of moonlight from above.
 These pinpointed areas of light can give your flood lighting greater purpose and ambiance, particularly when it comes to tree flood lighting.

 - Solar flood lights may also be a possibility for your project, if you don’t require an extensive amount of light.
-Solar flood lighting is an affordable option that can be great for areas that are hard to reach or are generally less accessible.
+Outdoor Solar flood lighting is an affordable option that can be great for areas that are hard to reach or are generally less accessible.

 Flood lights are a durable option